Charminar, Hyderabad, Telangana

 arshad sahil

-a month agoMy visit to Charminar was truly a memorable experience and one of the highlights of my trip to Hyderabad.
+2 months agoMy visit to Charminar was truly a memorable experience and one of the highlights of my trip to Hyderabad.
 This iconic landmark stands right in the heart of the old city, and seeing it up close feels like stepping back into history.
 The architecture is stunning, with its four grand minarets, intricate carvings, and timeless charm that reflects the beauty of Hyderabad’s rich cultural heritage.
 The area around Charminar is always vibrant—full of shops, local street food, and bustling markets.
 Despite the crowd, the monument itself is well-maintained, and the staff manages the flow of visitors smoothly.
 Climbing up inside (if allowed during your visit) gives a beautiful view of the lively Laad Bazaar and the surrounding old city lanes.
 I especially enjoyed the atmosphere during the evening when the monument lights up beautifully, making it perfect for photography.
 The nearby markets are a paradise for shopping lovers—you can find bangles, pearls, perfumes, traditional clothes, and so much more.
 It’s best to visit early morning or late evening to avoid heavy traffic and heat.
 Overall, Charminar is a must-visit for anyone coming to Hyderabad.
 It offers history, culture, architecture, and local life all in one place.
 A wonderful experience!

 Aljo George

-3 weeks agoCharminar is the heart of Hyderabad and one of the most iconic monuments in India.
+a month agoCharminar is the heart of Hyderabad and one of the most iconic monuments in India.
 The structure is beautiful, especially when you see it up close — the arches, minarets, and old-city charm make it feel timeless.
 The area is always lively with local shops, street food, bangles, pearls, and the typical Hyderabadi vibe.
 Even though it’s crowded, that’s part of the experience — it shows the real culture and energy of the city.
 The surrounding shops and markets are great for exploring, especially in the evenings when everything lights up.
 Charminar is not just a monument, it’s a symbol of Hyderabad’s history, culture, and life.
 A must-visit spot for anyone traveling to the city.
 On the Cleanliness Issue Near Charminar One thing that clearly affects the experience around Charminar is the lack of cleanliness, especially due to people chewing paan and spitting in public areas.
 Many corners, walls, and pathways are stained, which takes away from the beauty of such an iconic heritage site.
 It not only looks unpleasant, but also shows how important it is for everyone — locals, visitors, and authorities — to come together and maintain such historic places with care and respect.
 Better public awareness, strict fines, and proper facilities could really help preserve the charm and dignity of Charminar.
 Such a beautiful monument deserves a cleaner and more welcoming environment.